 Federal verification is a process used to confirm that the data you reported on your Free Application for Federal Student Aid (FAFSA) is accurate.
 If you are selected by the U.S. Department of Education, Lakewood University is required to obtain documentation, such as a verification worksheet and federal tax data, to verify the information you reported on the FAFSA.

 If you are selected for verification, you can ease the process by utilizing the IRS Data Retrieval Tool to fulfill your federal tax data requirement.
-You may use the tool to transfer your 2018 federal tax data into your 2020-2021 FAFSA during your initial application or log back on anytime to update your application using the tool.
+You may use the tool to transfer your 2019 federal tax data into your 2021-2022 FAFSA during your initial application or log back on any time to update your application using the tool.

 Verification Worksheet must be submitted for all students selected for verification.
 If the student is Dependent, the worksheet must also be signed by a parent.

 You may also be required to submit additional forms, including the IRS Tax Return Transcript (TRT) or a signed copy of your Federal Tax Return (1040, 1040A, or 1040EZ).
 We encourage you to check your email account often as we will use this to send important information relating to your verification status and required documents.

 If you or your parent(s) (if dependent) are not eligible to use the IRS DRT mentioned above, then an IRS tax return transcript (TRT) must be requested and submitted to Lakewood University.

 If you or your parent(s) (if dependent) filed a joint return, AND are now separated, divorced, widowed, or remarried, you/they must submit an IRS TRT or signed Federal return, as well as all W2 forms.

 If you or your parent(s) (if dependent) filed an amended tax return, you/they must submit both an IRS TRT or signed Federal return AND a signed copy of the amended tax return (1040X).